Lisa A. Kessler, Interim Dean

 Facilities for Nutrition, Dietetics, and Food Science and Technology

 Classrooms and laboratories are housed in Building 7.
 Laboratories include sophisticated testing and research equipment for numerous faculty and student research projects in nutrition and product development.

 Facilities for Apparel Merchandising and Management

 Classrooms and laboratories are housed in Building 45.
-Laboratory space includes computer labs with apparel industry specific software in patternmaking, product development, and retail buying.
-A senior production lab and a senior retail showroom are used for the production students AM2 line of clothing and the retail activity ApparelScapes.
+Laboratory space includes a textile testing lab, a digital dyeing, printing and manufacturing lab, and three computer labs equipped with apparel industry specific software in patternmaking, product development, and store operations management.
+A senior apparel production lab and a senior retail boutique are used for the production students AM2 line of clothing and ApparelScapes, a fashion retail micro-business.

 Agribusiness and Food Industry Management B.S.

 with subplans in Animal Science and Pre-Veterinary Science/Graduate School